 Heroin and other opioids are also implicated in many cases of heart failure.
 According to a study from Ohio State University, there was a 436% increase between 2012 and 2017 in hospital admission for people with infectious endocarditis.
 Heroin use was attributed to many of those cases.

 Opioid use has been linked to hypotension and heart failure in younger adults.
-Those who are attempting to withdrawal from opioid use on their own can increase the risk of heart failure.
-Opioids can slow a person's respirations until the body essentially forgets to continue breathing, and this can lead to death.
+Those attempting to withdraw from opioid use on their own can increase the risk of heart failure.
+Opioids can slow a person’s respiration until the body essentially forgets to continue breathing, leading to death.
 Naloxone is a drug that reverses dangerous opioid overdoses to prevent death.
 However, it is not a treatment for addiction.

 Symptoms of Heart Damage From Drugs